About Allred

-Allred is a city in Overton County, Tennessee.
+Allred is an unincorporated community in Overton County, Tennessee.
 Use the official town and county resources on this page to reach the clerk, court, assessment, public records, and Freedom of Information request pages serving residents and researchers.

 Jail & Inmate Records